Qualifying Conditions & Requirements for a Medical Marijuana Card in Kentucky

 Below are the qualifications out-of-state patients must meet to get medical cannabis:

-• Must be a non-resident of Kentucky or a new Kentucky resident who has resided in the state for fewer than 30 days.
+- Be a non-resident of Kentucky or a new Kentucky resident who has resided in the state for fewer than 30 days.

-• Be at least 21 years old
+- Be at least 21 years old.

-• Have a valid out-of-state medical marijuana card
+- Have a valid out-of-state medical marijuana card.

-• Have documentation showing a diagnosis of one of the Kentucky medical marijuana conditions
+- Have documentation showing a diagnosis of one of the Kentucky medical marijuana conditions.

 Visiting patients cannot use their out-of-state medical cards to lawfully access medical cannabis in Kentucky.
 So, they must apply for a visiting patient medical card, which costs $25.
-During the application process, out-of-state patients must provide the following information and documentation:

-• Applicant’s identifiable information
+- Applicant’s identifiable information

-• Attestation of information sharing
+- Attestation of information sharing

-• Notarized signature form
+- Notarized signature form

-• Documentation showing the diagnosis of a qualifying medical condition
+- Documentation of a qualifying medical condition

-• Copy of valid out-of-state registry ID card
+- Copy of valid out-of-state registry ID card

 What documents do I need for a Kentucky Medical Marijuana Card?